 “Scientists are learning more about how to prevent cognitive decline before changes to the brain have begun.
 We have compiled the latest research and found Life’s Simple 7 plus other factors, like sleep, mental health, and education, are a more comprehensive lifestyle strategy that optimizes brain health in addition to cardiovascular health,” says Dr. Lazar.

 Efforts and interventions with the goal of maintaining brain health are so important, the authors of the statement write, because cognitive impairment can have a strong negative effect on a person’s quality of life.

-They also cite data suggesting that as many as 1 in 5 people in the U.S. aged 65 years or older have mild cognitive impairment, which is a risk factor for dementia.
+They also cite data suggesting that as many as 1 in 5 people in the U.S. aged 65 years or older have

 More than anything, however, there is the reality that each of us identifies with our mind, meaning that brain health is one of the most crucial aspects of conscious individual integrity and well-being.

 “I’ve given lectures, and what people tell me is: The one thing they do not want to lose during the course of their lives is their mind,” says Dr. Lazar.